BSc (Hons) Engineering Product DesignSouthwark Campus

 This module consolidates the mathematical skills that underpin the BEng engineering degrees.
 It's specifically designed to cater for the wide differences in mathematical background of 1st year students, as well as to prepare you for the Advanced Engineering Mathematics and Modelling module that you'll take in the second year.
-Assessment methods: 50% coursework, 50% exam.
+Assessment methods: 100% exam.

 - Visual Communications

 This module will deal with free hand drawing and sketching, technical drawing, graphic communication and digital visual tools.
 Assessment method: 100% coursework.

 This module will build on the experience gained in the first year Design Thinking and Practice module and other first year modules and aims to develop design thinking methodology and product development practice for the placement (sandwich) year and the final year projects.
 The module will aim to allow you to experience a thorough range of design process cycles and develop various resolution prototypes in relation to the weighting of the assignments; you'll need to reflect on the increasing diversity in product, service, interaction design and “design thinking” as a component of business development.
 Assessment method: 100% coursework.